Shaders

 - vkCmdSetViewportWScalingNV, if

-If the VK_NV_fragment_coverage_to_color extension is enabled on the
+If the VK_NV_fragment_coverage_to_color extension is enabled, and

 - vkCmdSetCoverageToColorEnableNV